Gurkha: Origins

-Historically, the terms "Gurkha" and "Gorkhali" were synonymous with "Nepali", which originates from the hill principality Gorkha Kingdom, from which the Kingdom of Nepal expanded under Prithvi Narayan Shah.
+Historically, the terms "Gurkha" and "Gorkhali" were synonymous with "Nepali", which originates from the hill principality Gorkha Kingdom, from which the Kingdom of Nepal expanded under Prithvi Narayan Shah, who was the last ruler of the Gorkha Kingdom and first monarch of the Kingdom of Nepal.
+In fact, the Gorkhas' impressive conquests of the Kathmandu Valley supplied the British with an exaggerated view of Nepal’s strength, ultimately helping lead to the Anglo-Nepalese War (1814–1816).
 The name may be traced to the medieval Hindu warrior-saint Guru Gorakhnath who has a historic shrine in Gorkha District.
-The word itself derived from Go-Raksha (गोरक्षा i.e., 'Protector(रक्षा) of cows(गो')), raksha becoming rakha (रखा).
+The word itself derived from Go-Raksha (गोरक्षा i.e., 'Protector (रक्षा) of cows (गो')), raksha becoming rakha (रखा).
 Rakhawala means 'protector' and is derived from raksha as well.

 There are Gurkha military units in the Nepalese, British and Indian armies enlisted in Nepal, United Kingdom, India and Singapore.
-Although they meet many of the criteria of Article 47 of Protocol I of the Geneva Conventions regarding mercenaries, they are exempt under clauses 47(e) and (f), similar to Légion étrangère.
+Although they meet many of the criteria of Article 47 of Protocol I of the Geneva Conventions regarding mercenaries, they are exempt under clauses 47(e) and (f), similar to the French Foreign Legion.

+During the 1814–16 Anglo-Nepalese War between the Gorkha Kingdom and the East India Company, the Gorkhali soldiers impressed the British, who called them Gurkhas.

-British East India Company Army
+British East India Company army

-The Anglo-Nepalese war was fought between the Gurkha Kingdom of Nepal and the British East India Company as a result of border disputes and ambitious expansionism of both belligerents.
+The Anglo-Nepalese War was fought between the Gurkha Kingdom of Nepal and the British East India Company as a result of border disputes and ambitious expansionism of both belligerents.
 The war ended with the signing of the Treaty of Sugauli in 1816.

 David Ochterlony and British political agent William Fraser were among the first to recognize the potential of Gurkha soldiers.
-During the war the British used defectors from the Gurkha Army and employed them as irregular forces.
+During the war the British used defectors from the Gurkha army and employed them as irregular forces.
 Fraser's confidence in their loyalty was such that in April 1815 he proposed forming them into a battalion under Lt.
 Ross called the Nasiri Regiment.
 This regiment, which later became the 1st King George's Own Gurkha Rifles, saw action at Malaun Fort under the leadership of Lt.
 Lawtie, who reported to Ochterlony that he "had the greatest reason to be satisfied with their exertions".

 About 5,000 men entered British service in 1815, most of whom were not just Gorkhalis, but Kumaonis, Garhwalis and other Himalayan hill men.
 These groups, eventually lumped together under the term Gurkha, became the backbone of British Indian forces.

 As well as Ochterlony's Gurkha battalions, Fraser and Lt.
 Frederick Young raised the Sirmoor Battalion, later to become the 2nd King Edward VII's Own Gurkha Rifles.
 An additional battalion—the Kumaon—was also raised, eventually becoming the 3rd Queen Alexandra's Own Gurkha Rifles.
 None of these units fought in the second campaign.